htmlgraphic/Apache/README.md

 * **app/postfix-local-setup.sh** - Script ran manually on container to direct email to a gated email relay server, no emails are sent out to actual inboxes
 * **app/postfix.sh** - Used by *supervisord.conf* to start Postfix
 * **app/run.sh** - Setup apache, move around conf files, start process on container
-* **app/sample.conf** - Move and edit this file into `/data/apache2/sites-enabled` to host the various domains you need to host
+* **app/sample.conf** - A copy of this fill will exist within `/data/apache2/sites-enabled` duplicate to host various domains
 *   **shippable.yml** - Configuration file used by [Shippable](Shippable.com)
 * **supervisord.conf** - Supervisor is a client / server system that allows its users to monitor and control a number of processes on UNIX-like operating systems

----

-* To use [CircleCI](https://circleci.com/gh/htmlgraphic/Docker) review the `circle.yml` file.
-* To use [Shippable](http://shippable.com) review the `shippable.yml` file.
-This service will use a `circle.yml` file configuration but for the unique features provided by **Shippable** it is best to use the deadicated `shippable.yml` file.
-This service will fully test the creation of your container and can push the complete image to your private Docker repo if you desire.